wodoame/bam/mindmap.md

 5. Test scenario 4, 6, 7
 6. `transfer` method is needed
 7. Create a balance formatter to handle savings and checking account balance display

+`AccountManager.getAccountsSnapshot()`
+intentionally returns `new ArrayList<>(accounts)` as a defensive copy.
+If it exposed the internal accounts list directly, any caller—such as the concurrent simulation you just added—could add/remove/clear entries and corrupt the manager’s internal state, breaking invariants (unique account numbers, persisted order, etc.).
+By cloning the list, callers can iterate or even reorder locally without risking shared mutations.
+This pattern becomes even more important once threads are involved; each thread works on its own snapshot while the manager keeps sole authority over the canonical list.